bjahnke/Compilers_BrianJahnke/README.md

 3. To Compile, Enter: javac TempMain.java Lexer.java Parser.java
 4. To Run Project, Enter: java TempMain
 5. To Load Test File:
--When prompt, press 1 to load test file with custom path -Type the path of your file, including the file name and extension, and press enter
+-When prompt, press 1 and enter to load a test file with custom path -Type the path of your file, including the file name and extension, and press enter